JensRantil/jensrantil.github.io/content/posts/2024-05-28_tools-for-innovation-in-tech/index.md

 If it's not clear where to direct ideas they are dropped and become missed opportunities.

-At my two previous employers, I have created an internal document called "I have an idea!" where I have explained what actions engineers should take if they have ideas.
+At my two previous employers, I have created an internal guide called "I have an idea!" where I have explained what actions engineers should take if they have ideas.
 What to do depends a lot on what type of idea.
 Depending on if you come up with a completely new business idea vs. a small UX improvement has a